 Most people want to be heard when they speak and it can be frustrating when your ideas cannot get across to your intended audience.
 But unlike speech, you get more time to refine what you want to express, before delivering your content.

-Hence blogging is a communication medium where programmers can take time to ensure that they express themselves clearly before they publish their writings.
+Hence blogging is a communication medium where techies can take time to ensure that they express themselves clearly before they publish their writings.
 And when we form the habit of refining what we want to say in our writing, we can improve our speech as well.

 Unlike engaging in a face-to-face discussion with your selected audiences, audiences of your blog select you.
 When your posts are out there on the Internet, you can be sure that the random stranger that came to your website is going to “listen” to what you have to say without interrupting you.